terence410/array-to-google-sheets/README.md

   - {formula: '=sum(%1:%2)', cells: [{row: 1, col: 1}, {row: 1, col: 3}]}
   - equivalent to =sum(A1:C1)
 - Support Promise
+- Return the url and gid of the sheet upon edit

 # Installation